50 Designers You Should Be Following on Dribbble5 min read

 You see, “shots” are screenshots in Dribbble-speak (AKA in-progress project previews) and your first shot is always featured on the site, automatically, to an audience of amazing designers from around the globe.
 This not-so-tiny detail pressured me to sit on the sidelines and wait for a worthy first shot to post.

 While this post isn’t about me, I must say: I freakin’ love Dribbble.
 I visit the site multiple times a week to gather inspiration, surface talented, up-and-coming freelancers and generally experience design FOMO.
-Also, Dribbble’s founder, Dan, was kind enough to include an AND CO offer in their premium plans.

 As it has been so valuable to me, I wanted to share 50 of the best, most badass, most inspirational people I follow on Dribbble.
 Some are kinda famous, and some will sure be in the future.
 (Full disclosure: This list definitely skews towards UI designers, as that’s more in my wheel-house.)